yuneg11/Neural-Process-Family/NOTE.md

 - `loss(self, data, **kwargs)`: loss.
 The return should be `loss` or `(loss, aux)`.

 Here, `aux` can be an auxiliary data which is used by internal functions or contains debugging metrics.

+#### Neural network output dimensions

+As you can see in [NP code](npf/jax/models/np.py) (Line 290 ~ ),
+the output dimension of the latent encoder and the decoder is two times the actual output dimension (`z_dim * 2` and `y_dim * 2`).
+This is because we should split the output dimension into two parts `mu` and `sigma` to make a Gaussian distribution (`MultivariateNormDiag`).
+So, if the output represents the distribution, the output dimension of the network should be twice its dimension.
+Someone can argue that we can linear transform the output with an inline linear layer (e.g. `z = nn.Dense(2 * z_dim)(z)`).
+This is true, but due to the limitation of `Flax`, we cannot do this if we use `nn.compact` initializing method.
+When we reuse some of the internal methods using inline linear layers, `Flax` will make different linear layers each time.
+Otherwise, we can use `setup` initializing method to overcome this limitation, but the model needs to know the dimensions of the output before it is initialized.
+Therefore, we decided to force users to take care of the output dimensions of these networks.